Generating isospectral but not isomorphic quantum graphs: Testing graphs for isospectrality

 \section{Testing graphs for isospectrality}

 We downloaded the one graph with two vertices, the two graphs with three vertices, the six graphs with four vertices, the 21 graphs with five vertices, the 112 graphs with six vertices, the 853 graphs with seven vertices, the 11117 graphs with eight vertices and the 261080 graphs with nine vertices \cite{McKay}.
 All of the downloaded graphs are connected equilateral graphs.
-The length of each graph was then normalised to be one, since two graphs with different lengths cannot be isospectral.
 We then computed the spectra for all these graphs and checked for possible isospectral pairs amongst all graphs with at most seven vertices.
+We only compared graphs having equal number of vertices, meaning that a loop with six vertices is not considered to have a loop with seven vertices as an isospectral partner.
 Since our program does not give the multiplicities of the eigenvalues explicitly we checked the relevant determinants, $\Sigma(k)$, by hand in order to finally isolate all isospectral pairs.
 Our program is too slow to directly search for isospectral pairs among the graphs with eight and nine vertices and for them we resorted to a trick.
 We have empirically found that isospectral graphs have the same characteristic polynomial.
 We thus preselected graphs with eight and nine vertices by their characteristic polynomial which can be done very fast and subsequently tested for isospectrality on the reduced sets.
 There are several characteristic polynomials in the literature and the one we used is $C(x) = |T x - A|$ where $A$ is the adjacency matrix and $T$ is a matrix where the diagonal entries are the valencies of the vertices.
 With $|A|$ we mean the determinant of $A$.
 If there are isospectral graphs with different characteristic polynomials, then we have likely missed some isospectral sets, but only for graphs having eight or nine vertices.
-We did not check carefully for isospectral graphs having different number of vertices.